FreeBSDFoundation/binary-transparency-notes/README.md

 ### `main/Contents-amd64.gz`

-this provides a list of all the files installed by any package in the repository (seful for things like "file not found").
+this provides a list of all the files installed by any package in the repository (useful for things like "file not found").
 I don't think anything in this file needs to be logged for binary transparency.

 ### `main/binary-amd64/Release` and `main/binary-all/Release`